saitejavishalj/Hotspot-analysis-of-Geospatial-data/README.md

-# Large Scale Geo-Spatial Data Analysis using SparkSQL for Streaming Analytics
+# Large Scale Geo-Spatial Data Analysis using Apache Spark and SparkSQL

 ## Distributed and Parallel Database Systems